f2brossi/jboss7-standalone-vagrant/README.md

-puppet-jboss7-standalone with self signed SSL certificate
+jboss7-standalone with self signed SSL certificate
 ========================

+instanciation with vagrant plugin openstack provisionning with puppet or ansible